PhialsBasement/AlphaEvolve-MatrixMul-Verification/README.md

 - More efficient implementations of the algorithms
 - Applications to larger matrices
 - Integration with popular numerical libraries
+(and obviously if theres something wrong with the algo pls let me know or submit a PR request)

 ## License